Michaelt293/isotope/README.md

 ## Author

 The Isotope library is authored and maintained by Michael Thomas.
+Isotope logo was designed by Ben Jerrems.

 ## License